Investment Office · · 24 min read

 Expertise multiplies.
 Each participant brings different capabilities.
 One family might have deep operating experience in manufacturing.
 Another might have legal expertise in cross-border structuring.
 A third might have relationships in a specific industry vertical.
 Together, they create capabilities none possess individually.

 Transparency and alignment.
-Know exactly who you're investing with and what you're buying.
+You know exactly who you're investing with and what you're buying.
 Terms are negotiated openly.
 There are no surprises about fee structures or conflicts.

 Real-world examples show how this plays out.
 Pritzker Private Capital teamed up with Concentric Equity Partners and Duchossois Capital Management to recapitalize Energy Distribution Partners, a propane and light fuels distributor.
 Three Chicago-based family investment firms, each bringing different relationships and expertise, collaborated on a deal that worked better together than any could have executed alone.